-The incredibly beautiful and rugged Kogelberg Nature Reserve was declared a UNESCO World Heritage site in the early 90’s, as the Cape fynbos is one of the wonders of the world, and it needed protecting.
-By far the smallest of the world’s 6 Plant Kingdoms, but with the second greatest diversity the Cape Floral kingdom harbours 9000 different species in 90 0000 square kilometers, 6190 of which are exclusive to the Cape Flora.
+The incredibly beautiful and rugged Kogelberg Nature Reserve was declared a UNESCO World Heritage site in the early nineties as the Cape fynbos is one of the wonders of the world, and it needed protecting.
+By far the smallest of the 6 Plant Kingdoms in the world, but with the second greatest diversity the Cape Floral kingdom harbours 9000 different species in 90 0000 square kilometers, 6190 of which are exclusive to the Cape Flora.
 To put this into perspective the British Isles, which is three and a half times larger, has just 1500 species, only 20 of which are endemic.

 It was the early Dutch settlers who described the hardy plants of the Cape as fijnbosch, meaning fine leafed bushes.
 Today the term fynbos describes all the diverse types of plants, proteas, ericas, restios grasses and geophytes (which include gladioli, lilies and the orchids) that have evolved to survive on the nutrient poor soils, high winds and dry summers that characterize the southern tip of Africa.
 Although apparently lush and green, fynbos is quick to burn, and fires are therefore restricted to designated safe sites.

 The Kogelberg Biosphere Reserve, the first UNESCO declared Biosphere Reserve in Southern Africa, spans some 100 000 hectares of natural vegetation, towns and agricultural lands in which there are over 1600 species of fynbos, 150 of which are endemic, for you to discover, touch, smell, wonder at and photograph.